International Olympiad on Astronomy and Astrophysics for Juniors (IOAA-Jr.)

 INAO (Jr.) – 2023

-This year’s INAO (Jr) -2023 is being coordinated by National Council of Science Museums, Ministry of Culture, Govt. of India.
+This year’s INAO (Jr) -2023 is being coordinated by Nehru Science Centre, Mumbai, a unit of National Council of Science Museums, Ministry of Culture, Govt. of India.

 Selection Process / Stages of Astronomy Olympiad (Junior):